-CEPEs should meet once a month at a minimum.
-Monthly meetings should have representation from all Participating Agencies.
-To further community buy-in, Non-Participating Agencies should be encouraged to participate.
-VSPs are also highly encouraged to participate in meetings, providing expertise in preventing and responding to family violence.
-Due to limited capacity in areas, Local Homeless Coalition meetings already in operation can be modified to act as CEPE meetings.
+CEPEs should meet quarterly at a minimum.
+Meetings should have representation from all Participating Agencies.
+To further community buy-in, Non-Participating Agencies should be encouraged to participate in planning meetings where no client-level information will be discussed.
+Non-participating VSPs are also highly encouraged to participate in meetings, providing expertise in preventing and responding to domestic violence.
+Due to limited capacity, Local Homeless Coalition meetings already in operation can be modified to act as CEPE meetings.
 To combine meetings, CE would be required to be discussed during the Local Homeless Coalition meeting.
 CEPE meeting minutes should be recorded monthly and submitted to the Systems Change Team via email or the region's Google Drive folder.

-During monthly meetings, CEPEs should discuss several items, including but not limited to the monthly evaluation of CE, whether Case Conferencing is happening and why or why not, and whether the staffing of the By-Name List and/or Housing Priority List.
+During meetings, CEPEs should discuss several items, including but not limited to: the evaluation of CE, whether Case Conferencing is happening (why or why not), and whether the staffing of the Housing Priority List is happening (why or why not).
+Only those that are currently or prospectively going to have clients involved with Coordinated Entry should be in attendance.

-CEPE meetings may include data and Personally Identifiable Information (PII).
-Privacy standards as listed in the TX BoS CoC HMIS Privacy Policy must be taken into consideration when facilitating CEPE meetings.
+Privacy standards as listed in the TX BoS CoC HMIS Privacy Policy must be taken into consideration when facilitating meetings.
 In addition, VSPs involved in these meetings must adhere to the confidentiality provisions of the Violence Against Women Act (VAWA) and Family Violence Prevention and Services Act (FVSPA) to protect the safety and privacy of victims of domestic violence.
-Only those with a legitimate interest should attend.
+While some communities may combine CEPE, LHC, and case conferencing into one meeting (based on capacity), PII cannot be shared outside of case conferencing specific agenda items (as described below).
+All agencies, including non-participating agencies and victim service providers, are encouraged to participate in general CEPE conversation (not case conferencing).
+This fosters a stronger evaluation of community efforts.